ofbennett/microblog-flask-app/README.md

 The app itself is a microblog which allows users to make accounts, login, post messages, and follow posts by other users.
 There is also an automatic post translation service (as of yet incomplete) and a post text search feature implemented with [Elasticsearch](https://www.elastic.co/products/elasticsearch).

-To run and host locally:
+To manually run and host locally:
 ```
 $ conda create -n mb_flask_env python=3.7 pip
 $ source activate mb_flask_env